GENERAL PRINCIPLES

 For example: (Lvova et al., 2013: 194)

-e) If references to which are cited are more than two, citations should be separated by semi colon.
+e) If there are more than one reference, citations should be separated by semi colon.

 For example: (Kaya, 2000: 180; Artun, 2004: 86)

-f) In the text, if archive documents have been benefitted from, citations to these documents should be stated in order as Document-1 or Archive-1, and archive document information should be written onto opposite side of the relevant phrase in bibliography.
+f) In the text, if archive documents are cited, they must be stated in sequence as Document-1 or Archive-1, and archive document information should be specified in bibliography.

-g) Within the text, if information received from oral sources have been given place, citations should be stated as (TB-1, TB-2...) in a way that would stand for Tradition Bearer, and information on each tradition bearer should be stated in a conformable manner with citation code, which is made within the text, under the sub-heading of Oral Sources in References chapter.
+g) Within the text, if information received from oral sources is given place, citations should be stated as (TB-1, TB-2...) standing for Tradition Bearer, and information on each tradition bearer should be stated with citation code within the text, and under the sub-heading of Oral Sources in References chapter.

 h) Within the text, if information received from internet sources have been given place, citations should be stated as (URL-1, URL-2 ...) in a way that would stand for internet sources, and information on each internet sources should be stated in a conformable manner with citation code, which is made within the text, under the sub-heading of Internet Sources in References chapter.